couchbase-examples/python-quickstart/README.md

 #### Build a REST API with Couchbase's Python SDK (4.x) and Flask

-> This repo is designed to teach you how to connect to a Couchbase Capella cluster to create, read, update, and delete documents and how to write simple parametrized SQL++ queries using the built-in travel-sample bucket.
+> This repo is designed to teach you how to connect to a Couchbase Capella cluster to create, read, update, and delete documents using [Key Value operations](https://docs.couchbase.com/python-sdk/current/howtos/kv-operations.html) and how to write simple parametrized [SQL++ queries](https://docs.couchbase.com/python-sdk/current/howtos/n1ql-queries-with-sdk.html) using the built-in travel-sample bucket.
 If you want to run this tutorial using a self managed Couchbase cluster, please refer to the [appendix](#appendix-running-self-managed-couchbase-cluster).

 Full documentation for the tutorial can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-quickstart-flask-python/).